 Currently, NAAP has both a federal and a state lobbyist who are working to pass legislation, A#3910, that would allow the four professions to form a single corporate structure.
 Additionally, A#2708 would mandate insurance reimbursement for the four professions in Article 163—Creative Art Therapists, Mental Health Counselors, Marriage and Family Counselors, and Psychoanalysts.

-If you have not already done so, please consider joining NAAP today to promote and develop independent psychoanalysis.
-Membership categories are Psychoanalyst, for graduates of a psychoanalytic institute, and Candidate, for those who are matriculated at a psychoanalytic institute.
+If you have not already done so, consider joining NAAP today to promote and develop independent psychoanalysis.
+Membership categories are Psychoanalyst, for graduates of a psychoanalytic institute, and Candidate, for those matriculated at a psychoanalytic institute.

 NAAP members must have the following minimum requirements: